hevnsnt/norecognition/README.md

     * **InsightFace (`buffalo_l`):** A large, high-accuracy face detector.
     * **InsightFace (`buffalo_s`):** A smaller, faster face detector.
     * **YOLOv8n:** A modern, real-time object detector (used for person detection).
-    * An anomaly is only registered if it fools the models in a significant way (e.g., fooling *both* face models, or causing a *dramatic* drop in confidence).
+    * An anomaly is registered if it fools the models in a significant way (e.g., fooling *both* face models, or causing a *dramatic* drop in confidence).

 * **Genetic Algorithm for "Evolved" Patterns:** The fuzzer learns.
 When it finds a pattern that causes a failure (an "anomaly"), it saves that pattern's "recipe" to a `PRIORITY_TESTS` list.
 In the next epoch, it uses these successful recipes as parents for a **genetic algorithm**:
     * **Mutation:** It randomly adds, removes, or swaps pattern layers.